jero98772/Deru/README.md

 Deru is a Lisp dialect designed to support programming in German (Deutsche Sprache), Russian (Русский язык).

 ## Introduction to Lisp 🧠
 Lisp (LISt Processing) is one of the oldest programming languages, known for its simple syntax and powerful macro system.
 It's particularly well-suited for symbolic computation and artificial intelligence applications.
-Deruuk aims to bring this powerful language into a multilingual context.
+Deru aims to bring this powerful language into a multilingual context.

+This programing language is a example to learn how to make a programming language in a easy way

 ## Examples 📚